louisicard/adimeo-data-suite/SEARCH_API.md

 # Adimeo Data Suite: Documentation Search API

 ## Requirement
-In order to run the examples in this documentation, please install the API_DEMO database as follows.<br />
+In order to run the examples in this documentation, please install the API DEMO database as follows.

 [ Skip this step ](#summary)

-### Data installation
+### API DEMO database installation
 #### Create index
 * In `DataStudio > Indexes`, click on `Add a new index`:
     * Fill the `Index name` field with the value `api_demo`